 Conclusion

-While it’s difficult to give an exact number, we can estimate that there are around 150,000 BJJ black belts worldwide as of 2021.
-The popularity of the sport, accessibility of training opportunities, and grading system are all factors that impact the count.
-The number of black belts has grown significantly in recent decades, and BJJ continues to gain popularity and recognition worldwide.
-Whether you’re a black belt or a white belt just starting your BJJ journey, the sport has something to offer for everyone.
+While it’s difficult to provide an exact count, estimates suggest that there are approximately 60,000 BJJ black belts worldwide as of 2024.
+The sport’s increasing popularity, accessibility of training, and varying grading standards all play a role in this number.
+Whether you’re a black belt or a white belt just starting your BJJ journey, the sport offers a path of continuous learning and personal development.